6.1 General context

-Malta has also placed VET high on its agenda, with emphasis being placed on apprenticeship programmes and work-based learning initiatives.
+Malta has also placed VET high on its agenda, with the emphasis being placed on apprenticeship programmes and work-based learning initiatives.
 The Malta College of Arts, Science and Technology (MCAST) has been responsible for the implementation of the National Apprenticeship Scheme since 2014.
 Apprenticeship programmes have been merged with the complimentary modes of the ‘off-the-job’ education and ‘on-the-job’ training brought within the structure of the Malta Qualifications Framework (MQF) level 3 and MQF Level 4.
 The reformed scheme has created a single focal point for apprenticeship training central to which is the quality of vocational and technical training, and is now offering new apprenticeships at different competence levels to reflect labour market needs.
 The implementation of a three-tier framework for work-based learning has been launched wherein young people enrolling at MCAST Foundation College – Levels 1, 2 and 3 (Placements and Apprenticeship), MCAST Technical College – Level 4 (Apprenticeship) and MCAST University College Levels 5, 6 and 7 (Internship) are given the opportunity to access and progress to all levels of vocational education offered by MCAST.
 The number of apprentices has increased in the past years.
 In fact, MCAST is currently offering 50% of all its MQF Level 3 and MQF Level 4 programs on apprenticeship, which provide 1000 apprentices with a minimum of 1400 hours of ‘on-the-job’ training.

 Malta also has a Strategic Plan for The Prevention of Early School Leaving that aims at facilitating focused action that will support students to make the best out of their school years, from early childhood to the end of compulsory school.
 The aim of this strategic plan is to enable students to develop their potential as citizens and as stakeholders in the economy.
 School communities have changed over the years in terms of student diversity.
-Preventing early school leaving enables all students to receive their educational entitlement in terms of the opening up of educational pathways that foster fulfilled individuals, empowered citizens and productive and creative workers.
+Preventing early school leaving enables all students to receive their educational entitlement in terms of the opening up of educational pathways that foster fulfilled individuals, empowered citizens, and productive and creative workers.

-A number of measures that make up Malta’s Early School Leaving strategic plan includes ‘prevention, intervention and compensation measures’.
-Some of the measures include the provision of free childcare for parents in employment, education or training and the promotion of literacy through family literacy programmes for young children and their parents/caregivers.
+A number of measures that make up Malta’s Early School Leaving strategic plan include ‘prevention, intervention and compensation measures’.
+Some of the measures include the provision of free childcare for parents in employment, education, or training and the promotion of literacy through family literacy programmes for young children and their parents/caregivers.
 Malta has plans to update its ESL strategy and an important study was carried out by the Early School Leaving Unit (ESLU) with 579 students who dropped out of post-secondary education during the academic year 2015-2016 in order to understand the current trends in ESL.

-Addressing the ongoing and often unique education requirements of people in different stages of their life is crucial – the development of Malta’s National Lifelong Learning Strategy 2020 has been an opportunity to take stock of the state of adult learning in Malta, and challenge what one means by the very notion of ‘learning’ .
+Addressing the ongoing and often unique education requirements of people in different stages of their life is crucial – the development of Malta’s National Lifelong Learning Strategy 2020 has been an opportunity to take stock of the state of adult learning in Malta, and challenge what one means by the very notion of ‘learning’.

-The National Commission for Further and Higher Education (NCFHE) was also officially launched to foster the development and achievement of excellence in further and higher education in Malta through research, effective licensing, accreditation, quality assurance and recognition of qualifications established under the Malta Qualifications Framework.
+The National Commission for Further and Higher Education (NCFHE) was also officially launched to foster the development and achievement of excellence in further and higher education in Malta through research, effective licensing, accreditation, quality assurance, and recognition of qualifications established under the Malta Qualifications Framework.
 NCFHE is also responsible for the validation of informal and non-formal learning process.

 The setting up of the National Skills Council is one strategic initiative to centrally manage the various complementary initiatives and to seek to align the education and training provision to the needs of the industry.
 A strategy is currently being drafted for the National Skills Council.
-Furthermore, three committees have been set up within the council each responsible for one of the following areas: work-based learning, digital skills and research and development.
-The work of the subcommittees has two aims: gathering information and compiling reports to guide educational entities; and to serve as consultative fora which bring together different stakeholders.
+Furthermore, three committees have been set up within the council each responsible for one of the following areas: work-based learning, digital skills, and research and development.
+The work of the subcommittees has two aims: gathering information and compiling reports to guide educational entities, and serve as consultative fora which bring together different stakeholders.

-Maltese education system is largely centralised and governed by:
+The Maltese education system is largely centralised and governed by:

 - The Education Act